hgdz21/mynewsapp/README.md

 ## API

-to get an API, head to this link: https://newsapi.org ,by making an account they will give you a valid API to replace the placeholder.
+to get an API, head to this link: https://newsapi.org ,by making an account they will give you a valid API to replace the placeholder |your-api-key|.